Asian stocks retreat on lack of direction from Fed, pandemic

+1 of6 FILE - In this Nov.
+5, 2020 file photo, a sign for Wall Street is carved in the side of a building, in New York.
+Stocks are opening slightly lower on Wall Street Wednesday, Aug, 18, 2021, a day after the S&P 500 had its biggest drop in four weeks and broke a five-day winning streak.
+Mark Lennihan/AP Show More Show Less

-1 of5 A currency trader stands in front of screens showing foreign exchange rates at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Thursday, Aug.
+2 of6 A currency trader stands in front of screens showing foreign exchange rates at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Thursday, Aug.
 19, 2021.
 Asian stock markets retreated Thursday after U.S. central bank policymakers made no firm decision on when to unwind their support measures for the economy.
-Ahn Young-joon/AP Show More Show Less
+Ahn Young-joon/AP Show More Show Less 3 of6

-2 of5 Currency traders watch monitors at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Thursday, Aug.
+4 of6 Currency traders watch monitors at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Thursday, Aug.
 19, 2021.
 Asian stock markets retreated Thursday after U.S. central bank policymakers made no firm decision on when to unwind their support measures for the economy.
-Ahn Young-joon/AP Show More Show Less 3 of5
+Ahn Young-joon/AP Show More Show Less

 SINGAPORE (AP) — Asian stock markets retreated Thursday after U.S. central bank policymakers made no firm decision on when to unwind their support measures for the economy.